 Bungalow and club, hotel, bank, church--the usual attributes of colonial life.
-To get in the mood, here's a recollection of the place in the days of coffee.
-It comes from E. Beven, "Reminisences of Kandy, 1864-1918," in volume 3 of P.M.
-Bingham, History of the Public Works Department, Ceylon, 1798-1896 (1923).
-"In 1864 Kandy was a very busy place.
+Here's a recollection of Kandy in the days of coffee: "In 1864 Kandy was a very busy place.
 It was the centre of the coffee enterprise, and during the coffee season, as it was when I reached Kandy, carts kept coming in from all direction with coffee....
 Everywhere in Kandy there was the hustle and bustle of business.
 Everyone had something to do, and there were no idlers."
+(E. Beven, "Reminisences of Kandy, 1864-1918," in volume 3 of P.M.
+Bingham, History of the Public Works Department, Ceylon, 1798-1896

 The view here is from the south side of the kiri muhuda, or "milky sea."
 It was here that Herbert Wace, Government Agent, built the city park.

 It was here, too, that the British built bungalows.
-Most have been improved beyond recognition.
+Most have been enlarged past recognition.
 Here's one in fairly pristine shape.

 The British were very fond of recreational walks and rides, and they built bridal paths in what had been the Udavattekale, the "land above the palace," which in the days of the Kandyan kingdom had been a royal forest forbidden to commoners.